-How to Get Through a Hangover
+How to Get Over a Hangover Faster

 The misery that is a hangover has no cure (aside from not drinking in the first place), but there are many at least marginally effective treatments.
 As far as we’re concerned, combining forces—advice from several different experts—makes the most sense.
 So here, we come at the problem of the hangover from several different angles to help you feel better, faster.

 Functional medicine physician Robin Berzin, M.D., (who helms the holistic medicine practice Parsley Health, with locations in LA, SF, and NYC) shares the reasons we think hangovers occur in the first place, plus her tips for alleviating them; nutritionist Keri Glassman, M.S., R.D. gives us a morning-after eating plan; and osteopath Vicky Vlachonis created a DIY guide to acupressure points that can mitigate splitting headaches, nausea, and the like.
 Plus, we’re sharing some favorite preferred rehydration methods.
 See you at the (liquid IV) bar.

 Scientists and doctors have tried to figure out what exactly causes a hangover—which is more complex than one might suspect.
 Alcohol’s impact on us appears at least in part to be inflammatory in nature and tied to the chemical effect it has on the brain. (*Fellow science nerds, see the footnote at the bottom of this piece.)
 Dr. Berzin explains three factors often behind the next-day side effects of a few too many martinis:

 1. Dehydration: “Alcohol is a diuretic, which means it increases urine production,” says Berzin.
 “And if you’re drinking alcohol, that means you aren’t drinking water.”